galberding/AMiRo-CI/README.md

 * Is combined with `Modules`
 * Leave it empty if the build only affects the `Amiro-OS`

+### Option Filter
+With the `IncludeOptions` and `ExcludeOptions` tags it is possible to activate or deactivate Option groups listed in `Options`
+* `IncludeOptions` is always preferred
+* Excluding a parent group that contains other groups automatically disables them, too *

 ### OptionGroups (e.g. AosconfOptions)
 * Contains option groups
 * Groups contain the configuration
-* Groups can be disabled when generating the config Matrix (TODO)
+* Groups can be disabled when generating the config Matrix

 ### Option
 * Consist of name followed by list of strings